Business Purchase Financing Solutions for Canadian Entrepreneurs| 7 Park Avenue Financial

 Franchise loans - The booming franchise industry, which supports a huge part of the economy, has niche finance programs available to acquire both 'new' and 'existing' franchises.
 Corporate stores owned by the franchisor can be financed and existing franchisees have chosen to sell.

 Tip: Find out why they are selling.
-Financing the purchase of an existing business is very common in the world of franchise financing.
+Credit Approval/funding and financing the purchase of an existing business is very common in the world of franchise financing.

 SELLER NOTE /SELLER FINANCING/ VENDOR TAKE BACK